Olshansk/olshansk.github.io/content/book/outlive.md

 ---

 Chapter 22 – Part III: Chapter 17: Work in Progress: The High Price of Ignoring Emotional Health / 37:17
-Note: anger frustrating or madcarading as frustration
+- anger frustrating or madcarading as frustration

----

-Chapter 22 – Part III: Chapter 17: Work in Progress: The High Price of Ignoring Emotional Health / 45:25
-Note: eulogy voetues vs tesume virtues
+- eulogy voetues vs tesume virtues

----

-Chapter 22 – Part III: Chapter 17: Work in Progress: The High Price of Ignoring Emotional Health / 46:16
-Note: need to be great in order to not be worthless. chapyer 17 really hit hard
+- need to be great in order to not be worthless. chapyer 17 really hit hard

----

-Chapter 22 – Part III: Chapter 17: Work in Progress: The High Price of Ignoring Emotional Health / 47:57
-Note: paul kanty, david goggins and petter attia on chaoter 17
+- paul kanty, david goggins and petter attia on chaoter 17

----

-Chapter 23 – Epilogue / 05:00
-Note: people grt old when they stop talking the duture and talk more about rhe past

 ---